We wrote it down, we believed it, we spoke it to life, and now it’s execution time. That’s the phase where we’re at right now.”

 A lot of residents in the area were advocating for this change.
 We wanted to slow down development so the community is also a part of this development.

-In 2017, DeWayne even organized an Indego Bike Ride for Citizen Planners!
+DeWayne organized an Indego Bike Ride for Citizen Planners in 2017.

 DeWayne helped host an event with free paper-shredding services for residents.
 The guest speaker was Donna Bullock, State Representative for the 195th District.